 - Creative concept generation

-- Product-Service systems
+- Product-Service systems and innovation

 - Product development methods and tools